 Here’s what I think is going on.
 The second analyst recognized a shared understanding of the sector with this expert, and decided that meant the expert could be trusted to fill in true gaps in the analyst’s knowledge.
 The combination of transcripts and follow-up calls solves the eternal problem for generalist investors trying to understand technology: how do you know if you’re being snowed?
 The bottom line: you can conduct fewer, higher-quality interviews when you search across 20k+ transcripts to better prepare for calls and prequalify experts.

 It’s worth reading the follow-up interview.
 It’s an excellent call end to end.
 Perhaps more importantly, on the day of the interview NTNX closed at $14.95, and on Oct 13 (pre-acquisition rumors) NTNX closed at $21.54 (+44%).
 I hope this analyst put the position on!
 We love it when our clients make money.
-If you’re interested in joining them, start a free trial.
+If you’re interested in joining them, then request access to the Stream expert transcript library here.

 Give the “Talk to this Expert” button a push.